-The LEA got a phenomenal response from parents when they were asked about their plans for Fall.
-Over 68% of our parents responded with 73% of respondents preferring a hybrid model where their children, our pupils, attended school at least every other day.
+The District got a phenomenal response from parents when they were asked about their plans for Fall.
+Over 68% of our parents responded with 73% of respondents choosing a hybrid model based on the information presented where their children, our pupils, attended school at least every other day.
 Parents who did not want their children to attend school in a hybrid model reported that they were concerned about spread of the COVID-19 virus as well as the idea that their child would have to wear a mask all day.
 Most parents seemed satisfied with the plan for hybrid and Distance Learning.
-In a survey of secondary students that included ELL students as well as students with no internet access taken while Distance Learning was being employed at the secondary school 64% would prefer to be learning in school rather than in Distance Learning.
+In a survey of secondary students that included ELL students as well as students with no internet access taken while Distance Learning was being employed at the secondary school 64% would chhose to be learning in school rather than in Distance Learning.